-- Statement that clearly defines the benefits the org creates for others through work it does. - Communicates why the mission of the SVO is important. - The value proposition considers needs and expectations.
+- Statement that clearly defines the benefits the org creates for others through work it does. - Communicates why the mission of the SVO is important. - Considers needs and expectations.

 Elevator pitch

 Simple, clear description communicated in the time it takes to get from one floor to the next in an elevator.